(All fields required)

 Miah Tobin enjoys playing dress-up with her older sister, Michaelah

-In October 2003, at three months old, Miah was evaluated at the Brachial Plexus Center by Kevin Yakuboff, MD, Plastic and Reconstructive Surgery; Linda Michaud, MD, Physical Medicine and Rehabilitation; and Allison Allgier, Occupational Therapy.
+At three months old, Miah was evaluated at the Brachial Plexus Center by Kevin Yakuboff, MD, Plastic and Reconstructive Surgery; Linda Michaud, MD, Physical Medicine and Rehabilitation; and Allison Allgier, Occupational Therapy.
 The team diagnosed Miah with upper and middle brachial plexus damage, and immediately designed an individualized treatment plan for Miah that involved both surgery and therapy.
 Tonya Holman, Miah's mother, believes that this set into motion a series of experiences with Cincinnati Children's that proved to be "life-saving.
 I don't know what it would be other than that."

 Because brachial plexus injuries involve nerve damage, Miah needed surgery right away to prevent permanent loss of function in her arm and hand.
 Miah's EMG and MRI tests confirmed the doctors' diagnosis that the nerves of her upper and middle plexus were severely damaged.
 Two weeks after her clinic visit, Miah underwent primary nerve reconstructive surgery.

-In February 2006, at three years old, Miah arrived at Cincinnati Children's for another surgery: arthroscopic-release and tendon-transfer on her shoulder.
+At three years old, Miah arrived at Cincinnati Children's for another surgery: arthroscopic-release and tendon-transfer on her shoulder.
 Charles Mehlman, DO, pediatric orthopaedic surgeon and co-director of the Brachial Plexus Center, performed the procedure.

 The highlight of Miah's visit occurred before the surgery when her nurse, Simon, asked if he could see the doll she had brought with her.
 Simon proceeded to wrap the doll's arm in a pink cast, the same color Miah had picked to wear after her surgery.
 Miah's mom says that Simon's support was absolutely wonderful.
 "Miah's response to Simon was unbelievable.
 She ran right up to him and I could tell she was thinking 'this man is the coolest.'
 He offered her a popsicle and talked to her with respect and interest," Tonya said.
 "He went way beyond what he was required to do for Miah and his efforts paid off for her.
 It was incredible."